First of all: Why the name “Red Book of Scotland”?

-I appreciate that the above summary is a negative one but I can make no apology for that as it is an honest appraisal of genealogical research as I found it back in the 1980s as well for many years afterwards, and in point of fact, the entire reson d’etre of the Red Book Project from then to now has been to redress this and make available information found within primary sources.
+I appreciate that the above summary is a negative one and I make no apology.
+It is, at least, an honest appraisal of genealogical research as I found it back in the 1980s.
+The reson d’etre of the Red Book Project has been to redress that and make available information found within primary sources.

-Previous editions of this section used to include summaries of methodology, however, it is impossible to define each point without citing and discussing multiple examples and so they have been removed.
+Previous editions of this section included summaries of methodology, however, it is impossible to define each point without citing and discussing multiple examples and so they have been removed.
 A publisher recently approached me with a proposal to author a handbook on the subject and if time ever permits, I may well accept.
 In the meantime, should you wish to discuss in further detail, please do get in touch.